esper-io/console_docs/docs/billing/README.md

-Here, you can purchase the Ops plan.
+Here, you can purchase the Bridge plan.
 Click **Select**, and a typical payment modal is displayed.
 You can choose the monthly or the annual plan.

 ![payment modal](./images/4-payment.png)

-You can upgrade to DevOps and Enterprise plans anytime.
+You can upgrade to Architect and Enterprise plans anytime.
 [Esper Sales](https://www.esper.io/contact-us) team will be happy to help!